 34. The sponge holder that dispenses soap when you push down

-This is must-have for my space ship kitchen.
-It's one clever device that gets rid of several items that clutter up the kitchen sink area.
-Plus, it's cool.
-Fill it with dish soap and then stash the dish soap bottle out of site.
+This soap pump dispenser is a must-have for my spaceship kitchen.
+First, fill it with dish soap and then stash the dish soap bottle out of sight.
 Next, get rid of whatever dish you're putting the sponge in — because now, your sponge (which is included) sits right on top when it's not in use.
 Ready to wash?
 Just pump the sponge and the dispenser will fill it with soap for you.
 This is seriously so tidy.

 35. This portable fan you can bring just about anywhere